g-patin/msdb/docs/manage_db_config.md

 1. You can either create a new database along with the txt and csv files.
 This will automatically register the database in the *db_config* file (see [create databases](https://g-patin.github.io/msdb/create-databases/)).

 2. The databases files have already been created on your local computer and you simply want to register the database inside in the *db_config* file.
-In that case, you can use the `add_db_name()` function, as illustrated below.
+In that case, you can use the `register_db_name()` function, as illustrated below.

 ```python
 import msdb